tmikeschu/career-development-curriculum/stress_management_spikes/ReadMe.md

 * Identify sources of stress
 * Build an understanding of multiple strategies available to manage stress
-* Apply stress management strategies to any situation
+* Understanding of how to apply stress management strategies to any situation
+* Leave the session with at least one strategy to use for stress management at Turing

 ## Individual Use Strategies
 * [Shifting Emotions from Negative to Positive](https://github.com/turingschool/career-development-curriculum/blob/master/stress_management_spikes/shifting_negative_emotions.md)